biicode/docs/getting-started/helloworld-arduino.rst

 	File main.cpp has been created in [HIVE_PATH]/blocks/[USER]/arduino_block/main.cpp

-With this command you create the next tree:
+With this command you create the next one:

 .. code-block:: text
-	:emphasize-lines: 9, 10, 11, 12
+	:emphasize-lines: 9

 	|-- arduino_hive
 	|    +-- bii